Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Hero Image

 Money first: this page translates “solar generator vs DIY” into rough 2026 dollar bands for small, medium, and large setups, and flags where a plug-and-play unit can actually cost less upfront than a parts list.
-It pairs with our trade-off guide for why each path feels different (portability, repairs, expansion), and with the DIY build walkthrough when you’re past budgeting and into wiring.
+It pairs with our DIY off-grid wiring guide for why each path feels different (portability, repairs, expansion), and with the how to build diy solar generator when you’re past budgeting and into wiring.

-To size either approach, start with daily energy use and peak sun hours; our calculator works for both.
+To size either approach, start with daily energy use (load list) and peak sun hours; our calculator works for both.

 An EV with bidirectional export is a different backup class from a boxed solar generator or a DIY bank—same kWh accounting, different hardware and codes.
-See Bidirectional EV charging: V2H vs V2L in watts, kWh, and when it beats a home battery.
+See bidirectional EV charging.

 Which article should I read?